skalenetwork/filestorage-ui/README.md

 Contains global styling files, and tailwind imports, initially limited use for overrides.

+### src/config.ts

+Global configuration file is loaded into app context, allowing use of static defaults declared client-side and types for extendability.

+### scripts/*

+Automation scripts, CLIs incl. deployment

 ### main.tsx

 Main entry point that mounts the app with context.

-### src/config.ts

-Global configuration file is loaded into app context, allowing use of static defaults declared client-side and types for extendability.

 ### polyfill.ts